IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-06-23-promises-closures-and-potatoes.md

 ## Closures

-Closures were this one tricky thing in the beginning: and quoting *Rohit Varkey*, batch of '16,
+Closures were this one tricky thing in the beginning for me, and quoting *Rohit Varkey*, batch of '16,
 > It (closures) guarantees you no side effects.
 Plus this way you have everything you need that is used in the function wrapped along with it.
 No ugly global changes that could **** everything up.
 This leads to interesting things like lazy evaluation, loop fusion and even easier process migration.

-This was about closures in a general perspective, but from the view of a js developer like me, this offers a scope that persist just for my function.
+This was about closures in a general perspective, but from the view of a js developer like me, this offers a scope that persists just for my function.
 An example would be, (from w3Schools)
 ```
     var add = (function () {